Coded-Commerce-LLC/WP-Benchmark-Email/readme.txt

 Inside your WordPress Admin area, select Benchmark > Interface.
 Navigate to Emails > Create > RSS Email > Drag/Drop.

 Enter your WordPress URL, which is your website followed by /feed.
 You may wish to filter the posts by category or tag, for example: https://codedcommerce.com/category/marketing-tips/feed.
 You may also use category IDs and filter nagatively to exclude a comma-separated list of them, for example: https://codedcommerce.com/?cat=-52047&feed=rss2

+= Q4: Can I use Contact Form 7 (Gravity Forms, etc.) with this plugin? =

+Yes.
+The plugin does not directly use any form frameworks other than native Benchmark Email signup forms.
+As with most WordPress projects, you can bridge the two together with custom code.
+We've assembled an example based on Contact Form 7.
+Install the [Code Snippets plugin](https://wordpress.org/plugins/code-snippets/), import the [sample code file](https://www.dropbox.com/s/hvgfsl7nttjrx3s/connect-contact-form-7-form-with-benchmark-email-contact-list.code-snippets.json?dl=0), edit the code snippet to change the list ID mappings within the code and tailor the form field names to match your form (or visa-versa), then enable the code snippet and test.

 == Screenshots ==